-Working as a certified personal trainer for over a decade, I’ve come across and identified some workout gear that I’ve determined belongs in the “gym only” bucket.
-Think fitness devices like cable machines, boxes for jumps and even some free weights, specifically kettlebells.
-To me, kettlebells always seemed too clunky and heavy and I couldn’t fathom how to stash them in my living room — my workout area — in a way that would be both stylish enough and functional enough for my preferences.
-All that aside, kettlebell workouts also just didn’t seem necessary since I have dumbbells and resistance bands to cover lots of fitness routines.
-However, given the inherent difficulty of attending gyms right now with a face mask and the potential risk of exposure, I decided to shake things up and took the plunge: I ordered a kettlebell.
+Working as a certified personal trainer for over a decade, I’ve come across and identified some workout gear that, in my opinion, belongs in a professional gym only.
+Exercise bikes and treadmills can be good for home gyms, but cable machines, boxes for jumps and even some free weights — specifically kettlebells — are harder to use at home, especially in an apartment.
+To me, kettlebells always seemed too clunky and heavy, and I couldn’t fathom how to stash them in my living room — my workout area — in a way that would be both stylish and functional.
+However, at the beginning of the pandemic when my gym was closed, I decided to shake things up and order one — and I’ve since become a big fan.

 Kettlebell tips for beginners

-Kettlebells challenge your balance because they change your center of gravity, turning regular exercises like lunges and squats difficult.
-If you’re going to add a kettlebell into your at-home workout, start with a few basic moves like kettlebell swings and a kettlebell reverse lunge.
+Kettlebells challenge your balance because they change your center of gravity, making regular exercises like lunges and squats more difficult.
+So as far as the routine, Amato says it’s best to start with a few basic moves, like kettlebell swings and kettlebell reverse lunges.

 “Be sure to leave your ego at the door,” Amato said.
 “Start with simple baseline movements, such as goblet squats and kettlebell deadlifts.
 As your movement competency increases over time, you can progress into more complex movements, such as Olympic-style lifts and heavier loads.
 This will keep your workout safe and keep you on track for continuous results over time.”

 Throughout all movements with the kettlebell, remember to keep your core tight by drawing your naval into your spine, maintaining control of the kettlebell throughout all movements.